Definition of String in C

 • Syntax : strlwr(str1);

-where str1 is string to be converted into lower case characters.
+where str1 is the string to be converted into lowercase characters.

 • Strupr() Function :

-• The strupr() function converts small/lower case characters of string to upper case characters.
+• The strupr() function converts small/lower case characters of the string to upper case characters.

 • Syntax : strupr(str1);

-where str1 is string to be converted into upper case characters.
+where str1 is the string to be converted into upper-case characters.

 • Strrev() Function :

-• The strrev () funtion reverses the given string.
+• The strrev () function reverses the given string.

 • Syntax : strrev(str1);